Lucid-Drone-Technologies/visualnav-transformer-ros2/README.md

 You can open rivz2 to visualize it.

+In case you want to modify/tune the velocities of the robot, please check the `config/robot.yaml file`.
+To modify the ros2 topic name, check `src/visualnav_transformer/deployment/src/topic_names.py`

 ### Creating a topomap of the environment

 In order to navigate to a desired goal location, the robot needs to have a map of the environment.
 To create a topomap of the environment, you can run the following command: